LukeBarcenas/MyPCStats/README.md

 Open the zip file and move the MyPCStats folder to an accessible location (Desktop is easiest).

 #### Step 3
-In the MyPCStats folder, open the "scripts" folder and double click "runStatsCollector" and go through the security process of opening the script.
+In the MyPCStats folder, open the "scripts" folder and double click "PCStatsCollector" and, if prompted, go through the security process of opening the script.

 #### Step 4
 With the script running, your inputs are being added, and you can view your data by opening the "MyPCStats" app!